lxqt/libqtxdg/README.md

 ### Sources

 At runtime qtbase is needed. gtk-update-icon-cache represents an optional runtime dependency for the reasons stated above.
-Additional build dependencies are CMake, qtsvg, qttools and optionally Git to pull latest VCS checkouts.
+Additional build dependencies are CMake, qtsvg, qttools, [lxqt-build-tools](https://github.com/lxqt/lxqt-build-tools) and optionally Git to pull latest VCS checkouts.

 The code configuration is handled by CMake so all corresponding generic instructions apply.
 Specific CMake variables are
 * BUILD_TESTS to build tests.
 Disabled by default (`OFF`).